Ai Fen: The "whistle-blower" incident

 Protesting against the censorship, Chinese Internet users started to pass the article through means such as braille, emoji, morse code and seal script.
 It has also been translated into English, German, Japanese, elven runes, and the same format as sequences of DNA.

 Dispute with Aier Eye Hospital

-In 2021, she was involved in a high-profile medical dispute with Aier Eye Hospital Group Co.
-The private hospital, Aier Eye Hospital, performed a cataract surgery on Ai Fen in May 2020.
+In 2021, she was involved in a high-profile medical dispute with Aier Eye Hospital.
+The private hospital performed a cataract surgery on Ai Fen in May 2020.
 Five months after the procedure she complained that she was nearly blind in one eye with her retina having become detached, leading to a dispute with the hospital over malpractice.
 She had to stop working after the surgery and during her recovery became too weak to hold her own child, resulting in a mental breakdown.
 She also said she could no longer walk unaccompanied by family.